 The 1950s 10m winds during night and day are largely south to south-westerly over the region (Fig 6a and 6b).
-The differences in 10m wind speeds show increases during both night and dayover the deforested area (Fig 6c and 6d) as expected due to
+The differences in 10m wind speeds show increases during both night and day-and night over the deforested area (Fig 6c and 6d) as expected

-- 310 roughness length decreasing, and the increases are greatest where the 1950s winds are high.
+- 315 due to roughness length decreasing, and the increases are greatest where the 1950s winds are high.
 There are only small changes in 10m wind direction (Fig 6e and 6f).
-The changes in 10m winds depend strongly on location and also extend into regions where there have been small amounts of vegetation changes but are not marked as 'deforested' based on our forest change thresholds(see Fig 3b for changes in roughness length).
-In addition, increases also occur just downwind of deforestation boundaries. - 315 Changes in pressure gradients can also modify the winds by increasing the wind into (deforested) low pressure regions and out of high-pressure regions although this appears to be a weaker effect compared to the roughness length changes.
-As pressure changes are less pronounced at night (mostly insignificant and less than 0.3 hPa), the changes in winds are largely due to the reduced roughness length (night-time changes in winds strongly correlate with expected roughness length scaling, see supplementary Fig S5).
+The changes in 10m winds depend strongly on location and also- extend into non- deforested regions because-where there have been small amounts of vegetation changes but are not marked as 'deforested' based on our forest change thresholds-here (see Fig 3b for changes in roughness length).
+In addition, and increases also occur just downwind of the deforestation boundariesy. - 320 Changes in pressure gradients can also modify the winds by increasing the wind into (deforested) low pressure regions and out of high-pressure regions although this appears to be a weaker effect compared to the roughness length changes.
+As pressure changes are less pronounced at night (mostly insignificant and less than 0.3 hPa)1 the changes in winds are largely due to the reduced roughness length (night-time changes in winds strongly correlate with expected roughness length scaling, see supplementary Fig S5).
 Increases in 10m wind speeds are likely to cause convergence on the downwind side and divergence

-320 on the upwind side of deforestation as changes are greater within the deforested area than outside.
+325 on the upwind side of deforestation as changes are greater within the deforested area than outside.